Center for Research Libraries

 The Center for Research Libraries (also known by its acronym, CRL) is a consortium of North American universities, colleges, and independent research libraries, based on a buy-in concept for membership of the consortia.
 The consortium acquires and preserves traditional and digital resources for research and teaching and makes them available to member institutions through interlibrary loan and electronic delivery.
 It also gathers and analyzes data pertaining to the preservation of physical and digital resources, and fosters the sharing of expertise, in order to assist member libraries in maintaining their collections.

 The Center for Research Libraries was founded in 1949, as the Midwest Inter-Library Center (MILC).
 The traditional role of CRL was as an aggregator of tangible collection materials; however, this focus has been updated in the digital age into the CRL's current role as a facilitator of collection development, digitization, and licensing collections by individual libraries and interest groups.
 This transformation required CRL to adopt new funding models from partnerships with key organizations, and use of current technology to support community outreach and engagement.
 Funding was provided by the Andrew W. Mellon Foundation, the National Science Foundation, and the Institute of Museum and Library Services.

 History

 When the Center for Research Libraries was founded in 1949, it was a product of the post-World War II era, and focused specifically on print materials.
-A committee consisting of Errett Weir McDiarmid (Minnesota) as chairman, Ralph Ellsworth (then at Iowa), and Herman H. Fussler (Chicago) recommended that a center be established.
+A committee consisting of Errett Weir McDiarmid (Minnesota) as chairman, Ralph E. Ellsworth (then at Iowa), and Herman H. Fussler (Chicago) recommended that a center be established.
 It was established by ten midwestern universities, and was established to support humanities studies and social science research efforts.
 CRL was originally built to manage a collective collection that no one university could maintain, and contents included foreign newspapers, government documents, microform archives, historic journals, foreign dissertations, and other material identified as critical to research.

 Since 2013, CRL has hosted NERL, originally known as the NorthEast Research Libraries Consortium, an academic library consortium that negotiates licenses for online products on behalf of 28 member academic research libraries and 80 affiliates.